-62-602.(F) Full time employment
+62-602.(E) Full time employment

-"Full-time employment" is defined as employment that consists of at least thirty seven and one half hours a week on a single job in a full-time status.
+"Full-time employment" is defined as employment that consists of at least thirty seven and one half hours a week on a single job in a full-time status, with gross earning of at least minimum wage.
 However, a person who works less than thirty seven and one half hours a week but receives or is entitled to receive full time employee benefits shall be considered to be employed full-time if such status is verified by the employer.
 A person who meets the eligibility requirements of the Americans with Disabilities Act must present acceptable evidence that they satisfy their prescribed employment specifications in order to qualify as having full-time employment.